-Miranda Dietz is a research and policy associate at the Labor Center and project director of the California Simulation of Insurance Markets microsimulation model (CalSIM).
+Miranda Dietz (she/her) is a research and policy associate at the Labor Center and project director of the California Simulation of Insurance Markets microsimulation model (CalSIM).
 CalSIM, developed jointly with the UCLA Center for Health Policy Research, models the impacts of various policies on health insurance coverage in California.
 Miranda’s research has focused on development of the model, estimates of the uninsured, and churn in and out of insurance coverage.
 Miranda has also written on local enforcement of labor standards, low-wage airport workers, and temporary workers in California.
 She is co-editor with Michael Reich and Ken Jacobs of When Mandates Work: Raising Labor Standards at the Local Level.
 Miranda received a Master of Public Policy degree from UC Berkeley in 2012, and a bachelor’s degree in government from Harvard University.

 Comments on Rule Proposed by the Internal Revenue Service on Affordability of Employer Coverage for Family Members of Employees